motm-therapy/website/docs/services.md

 ### Psychotherapy

 We provide out-patient psychotherapy services for individuals and couples.
-All psychotherapy sessions are fifty-two (52) to fifty-five (55) minutes for both new and existing clients.
+All psychotherapy sessions are fifty-five (55) minutes for both new and existing clients.

 ## Eligibility